wbEPL/devCEQ/README.md

 2. 'Translating' the final Stata microsimulation into R, optimizing the analysis, and building a Shiny dashboard around it.

 The first stage is not described here in detail, however, the article [Microsmiulations in Stata](https://wbepl.github.io/devCEQ/articles/microsim-stata.Rmd) contains some best practices for developing such microsimulations in Stata.
-Users are advised to follow examples from this script in order to set up properly the workflow of translating the microsimulation from Stata to R.
+Users are advised to follow examples from this article in order to set-up properly the workflow of translating the microsimulation from Stata to R.

-On the second stage, translation from Stata to R is happening and the App is being created.
+The second stage is the focus of this guide.
+At the second stage, translation of Stata methodology into R is happening and the Shiny dashboard is created.
 This translation process has few logical steps outlined below.
 A number of articles is developed for each step.
-Please follow them to familiarize with the translation process.
+Please follow these articles to gradually reproduce examples and familiarize with the translation process.

 1. Converting simulation methodology from Stata to R.